Profile

 Interests and personal pursuits

-I especially enjoy art and design, which has a positive influence on many aspects of my work.
-I also like to get out and be active, and I am a keen photographer.
-In particular, I love to travel the world and meet new people: as well as my year on placement in Southeast Asia, I once hitch-hiked from Edinburgh to Morocco for charity!
+Aside from gaming, I love creative writing and illustration, and often have several of my own projects on the go at once, including an extensive Dungeons & Dragons campaign and a tabletop TCG.
+My passion for storytelling and design has a strong, positive influence on many aspects of my work.
+Additionally, I like to get outside and stay active, and I’m a keen photographer.
+Whenever possible, I love to travel the world and meet new people; I spent a year doing research in Southeast Asia and once hitch-hiked from Edinburgh to Morocco to raise money for teachers in Sub-Saharan Africa.

 View a selection of photos showcasing my creative pursuits on the Creative page.

 Me in the Atlas Mountains, Morocco, almost 10 years ago.
-I've since had a bit of a visual overhaul!
+I've since had a bit of a visual overhaul.
+Photo by Sam Shand